terrapower/armi/doc/user/inputs.rst

 Convergent-Divergent
 ^^^^^^^^^^^^^^^^^^^^
 Convergent-divergent shuffling is when fresh assemblies march in from the outside until they approach the jump ring, at which point they jump to the center and diverge until they reach the jump ring again, where they now jump to the outer periphery of the core, or become discharged.

 If the jump ring is 6,  the order of target rings is::

     [6, 5, 4, 3, 2, 1, 6, 7, 8, 9, 10, 11, 12, 13]

-In this case, assemblies converge from ring 13 to 12, to 11, to 10, ..., to 6, and then
-jump to 1 and diverge until they get back to 6.
+In this case, assemblies converge from ring 13 to 12, to 11, to 10, ..., to 6, and then jump to 1 and diverge until they get back to 6.
 In a discharging equilibrium case, the highest burned assembly in the jumpRing should get discharged and the lowest should jump by calling a dischargeSwap on cascade[0] and a fresh feed after this cascade is run.

 The convergent rings in this case are 7 through 13 and the divergent ones are 1 through 5 are the divergent ones.

 Fuel Management Tips
 --------------------
 Some mistakes are common.
 Follow these tips.

     * Always make sure your assembly-level types in the settings file are up to date with the grids in your bluepints file.
 Otherwise you'll be moving feeds when you want to move igniters, or something.
     * Use the exclusions list!
 If you move a cascade and then the next cascade tries to run, it will choose your newly-moved assemblies if they fit your criteria in ``findAssemblies``.
 This leads to very confusing results.
       Therefore, once you move assemblies, you should default to adding them to the exclusions list.
     * Print cascades during debugging.
 After you've built a cascade to swap, print it out and check the locations and types of each assembly in it.
 Is it what you want?
-    * Watch ``typeNum`` in the database.
-You can get good intuition about what is getting moved by viewing this parameter.

 Running a branch search
 -----------------------
 ARMI can perform a branch search where a number of fuel management operations are performed in parallel and the preferred one is chosen and proceeded with.
 The key to any branch search is writing a fuel handler that can interpret **fuel management factors**, defined as keyed values between 0 and 1.

 As an example, a fuel handler may be written to interpret two factors, ``numDischarges`` and ``chargeEnrich``.
 One method in the fuel handler would then take the value of ``factors['numDischarges']`` and multiply it by the maximum number of discharges (often set by another user setting) and then discharge this many assemblies.
 Similarly, another method would take the ``factors['chargeEnrich']`` value (between 0 and 1) and multiply it by the maximum allowable enrichment (again, usually controlled by a user setting) to determine which enrichment should be used to fabricate new assemblies.

 Given a fuel handler that can thusly interpret factors between 0 and 1, the concept of branch searches is simple.
 They simply build uniformly distributed lists between 0 and 1 across however many CPUs are available and cases on all of them, passing one of each of the factors to each CPU in parallel.
 When the cases finish, the branch search determines the optimal result and selects the corresponding value of the factor to proceed.

 Branch searches are controlled by custom ``getFactorList`` methods specified in the ``shuffleLogic`` input modules or files.
 This method should return two things:

     * A ``defaultFactors``; a dictionary with user-defined keys and values between 0 and 1 for each key.
 These factors will be passed to the ``chooseSwaps`` method, which is typically overridden by the user in custom fuel handling code.
 The fuel handling code should interpret the values and move the fuel according to what is sent.

     * A ``factorSearchFlags`` list, which lists the keys to be branch searched.
 The search will optimize the first key first, and then do a second pass on the second key, holding the optimal first value constant, and so on.

 Such a method may look like this::